abbas5253/emotion-detector-youbotics/README.md

-## ML-Model-Flask-Deployment
+## Face-Emotion-Detector
 This is a demo project to elaborate how Machine Learn Models are deployed on production using Flask API

 ### Prerequisites
-You must have Scikit Learn, Pandas (for Machine Leraning Model) and Flask (for API) installed.
+You mast have pytorch and opencv-python installed

 ## Emotion Detector